 See Figure 3-6.
-A 12-volt booster battery can be connected in parallel with unit batteries to aid in cold weather starting.
+A 12 volt booster battery can be connected in parallel with battery(ies) on the unit to aid in cold weather starting.
 ALWAYS use heavy-duty jumper cables.

 Series:

 - Amps = Same as single battery - Volts = Twice as a single battery